Visual & Media Arts Faculty

-Dr. Banks worked in programming at the American Cinematheque, and curated a film series for the Hammer Museum in Los Angeles.
-She has written for Television & New Media, Cinema Journal, Popular Communication, Flow, and The Journal of Popular Film and Television, as well as for the anthologies How to Watch TV(NYU Press, forthcoming), The Handbook of Television Studies (Sage, forthcoming), Teen Television (BFI, 2004), and Garb: A Reader on Fashion and Culture (Prentice Hall, 2007).
-Before arriving at Emerson, she spent two years as a Visiting Assistant Professor in USC's School of Cinematic Arts.
+She has written for Television & New Media, Cinema Journal, Popular Communication, Flow, Cultural Studies, and The Journal of Popular Film and Television, as well as for the anthologies How to Watch TV(NYU Press, 2013), The Handbook of Television Studies (Sage, December 2014), Teen Television (BFI, 2004), and Garb: A Reader on Fashion and Culture (Prentice Hall, 2007).

 As part of her research and teaching, she has received fellowships from the Academy of Television Arts and Science and the National Association of Television Program Executives, as well as an invitation to attend the Television Critics Association 2008 summer press tour.

 She teaches classes on film and television history, media industries, production studies within the department.
 She also teaches courses through the Institute for Interdiciplinary Studies for both the minor in Digital Culture and the minor in Women, Gender, & Sexuality Studies.

 Emerson Engagement Lab Fellow.
 The Boda Boda Game: http://elab.emerson.edu/games/bodaboda/